-Shopping Portals are a great way to earn extra points on your everyday purchases.
+Shopping portals are a great way to earn extra points on your everyday purchases.
 Many airlines and hotels have them, as well as Chase Ultimate Rewards.
 American Express had one years ago but they did away with it.
-I mainly use Chase Ultimate Rewards because I like flexible points that can be transferred to airlines for miles or hotels for points, but I have found that airlines tend to have a lot more stores.
+I mainly use Chase Ultimate Rewards because I like flexible points that can be transferred to airlines or hotels, but I have found that airlines tend to have a lot more stores.
 Even if the store you need is not available on UR, be sure to check your airline of choice because there is still a chance the airline portal will have it.
 Although Amazon is not an option, just about any other store can be found.
 There are hundreds.
 This includes Target, Sam’s, Neiman Marcus, Macy’s, Petsmart, and Sephora to name a few.

 Bonus tip: Shopping portals are a great way to keep any miles you’ve already earned from expiring.
 While some airline miles never expire, others have expiration policies in place that state your miles will expire without activity after a certain period of time.
 Every airline is different.
 It it’s usually 18-24 months.
 If you have miles with an airline that are close to expiring, make a purchase through the airline’s shopping portal.
 No matter how small the purchase, it will reset your miles expiration date!

 Here’s how it works: